shahabk10/Crypto-Signal-Bot/README.md

 ## ⭐ Support

 If you found this project useful, please consider giving it a **star** ⭐
-It motivates me to build more cool projects
+It motivates me to build more

 ---